- Case Studies

 So, how are luxury brands faring?

 For the most part, the luxury market is changing to keep up with modern consumers.
-Naturally, they've been able to widen their reach and make more sales online—not just domestically, but globally.
+Naturally, they've been able to widen their reach and make more sales through digital marketing—not just domestically, but globally.
 According to Bain & Company, the global luxury market saw a growth of 5% in 2018, with online luxury sales jumping 22%.

 But ever-shifting consumer expectations in the Digital Age can still present a challenge for luxury retailers, especially their marketers.
 Technology often moves faster than most companies can keep up with, as do consumer habits.